Fruit-based compound Urolithin A improves mitochondrial function and slows aging: Nestlé Health Science to partner with university spin-out.

 The TRL score for the technology addressed in this article is: “Late proof of concept demonstrated in real-life conditions.”

-Metabolites are products of metabolic reactions that are synthesized naturally within cells and are catalysed by enzymes.
-In this case, pomegranates, raspberries and walnuts, among other berries and nuts, contain the molecule ellagitannins which is converted by human gut bacteria into Urolithin A. Rather than adopting a hit and miss approach, as only some people’s systems will have the correct or correct amount of gut bacteria , Amazentis synthesized the compounds themselves and then provided trial participants with a measured dose that delivered a carefully-controlled amount of Urolithin A directly .
+Metabolites are products of metabolic reactions that are synthesised naturally within cells and are catalysed by enzymes.
+In this case, pomegranates, raspberries and walnuts, among other berries and nuts, contain the molecule ellagitannins which is converted by human gut bacteria into Urolithin A. Rather than adopting a hit and miss approach, as only some people’s systems will have the correct or correct amount of gut bacteria , Amazentis synthesised the compounds themselves and then provided trial participants with a measured dose that delivered a carefully-controlled amount of Urolithin A directly .

 Urolithin A has the ability to re-establish cells’ autophagic ability; not only does this reduce the amount of damaging free radicals that trigger nerve cell death, causing the symptoms of the debilitating neurodegenerative disease Parkinson’s , but slows the weakening of tissues and the loss of skeletal muscle mass .
 Tissue and skeletal muscle mass loss are both associated with aging and being able to prevent or slow down these processes delays aging.